Burns London: Ormston Burns Ltd. (1959–1965)

-The U.S. brand Ampeg imported British-made Burns guitar\.
+The U.S. brand Ampeg imported British-made Burns guitars.
 Apart from the pickguard badge ("Ampeg by Burns of London"), these models were otherwise identical to their UK counterparts.

 Baldwin‑Burns (1965–1970)

 Ormston Burns Ltd was acquired by the Baldwin Piano Company in October 1965 and rebranded as Baldwin‑Burns. (latterly Baldwin).

 The company launched three amplifiers at the June 1965 NAMM Convention.

 Some collectors have asserted that the Baldwin-era instruments were somehow inferior to those produced before the takeover, but with the exception of some newly-introduced models, the quality standards on models like the Marvin, Jazz Guitar and Shadows bass remained consistent, with only minor cosmetic differences and the Baldwin badge to distinguish them from the Burns-branded era of production.

 For a short time, existing stock was rebadged (initially as 'Baldwin-Burns', then simply 'Baldwin') by the simple expedient of inserting a routed nameplate into the pickguard, from which the earlier Burns routing had been excised.
 This practice did not last long, and original Baldwin pickguards appeared shortly afterwards, identical to the Burns originals save for the Baldwin routing.

 Other commercially-driven changes included replacing the elaborate carved scroll head (seen on earlier versions of the Marvin, Virginian and others) with a simpler, flattened scroll introduced in mid‑1966, and by 1967 most models featured a flat scroll head and bound fingerboard.

 Towards the end of the 1960s, Baldwin took the decision to concentrate on the Gretsch range of guitars and drums which they had acquired in 1967, and the Baldwin guitar brand was wound down, with production coming to an end in 1970.